 Reading the contract

 So the first couple of lines of code are about implementing interfaces.
 The ERC721 interface includes all the functions and events that are a part of the standard.
 Additionally, according to the ERC721 standard, every contract MUST also implement the ERC165 interface.
-This is important, because some markets like OpenSea will not register your ERC721 NFT if you do not also implement ERC165.
+This is important because some markets like OpenSea will only register your ERC721 NFT if you implement ERC165 as well.

 ERC721 Receiver Interface

 When a contract is the target of a safeTransferFrom call, the standard specifies that the target contract must handle the receipt of an NFT through a callback specified by this interface.
-It passes along the operator, owner of NFT, and tokenID of the NFT, as well as any extra data that has been passed through the call to handle in the callback.
+It passes along the operator, owner of the NFT, tokenID of the NFT, and any extra data passed through the call to handle in the callback.
 At the end of the callback, it is expected to submit back a particular value, which the ERC721 contract must check for to ensure the callback was handled correctly.

 The ERC165 interface publishes what interfaces the contract supports.
 By implementing this interface, other contracts can utilize the published information to avoid calling it via unsupported functions.
 We do not want to make function calls with an invalid input as it may revert or have unexpected results.
 You can read more about it here.